 a) Are you talking to the right person:

-By law, you are not allowed to discuss collection matters to anyone other than the debtor himself (or the co-signer of the debt if debtor is unreachable/unable to pay).
+By law, you are not allowed to discuss collection matters with anyone other than the debtor himself (or the co-signer of the debt if the debtor is unreachable/unable to pay).
 This is also called the No-Third party disclosure law.
-Ensure that its the right person on the other side.
-Some debt collectors additionally verify customers by checking their last four digits of SSN or address.
-Start your call by speaking clearly and with confidence, neither too loud or too soft.
+Ensure that it’s the right person on the other side.
+Some debt collectors verify customers by checking their last four digits of SSN or address.
+Start your call by speaking clearly and confidently, neither too loud nor too soft.

 b) If someone else picks the call:

-If person on the phone does not know the debtor at all, then its possible that the debtors contact information has changed.
-You may need a Skip Tracing service to locate the debtor.
+If the person on the phone does not know the debtor, then the debtor’s contact information may have changed.
+You may need to do an advanced Skip Tracing to locate the debtor.

-If this other person asks what you are calling about, you can simply say its regarding some business matter.
-In case its the debtor’s correct number, just that he is not available at the moment, you can either decide to call at a later time or politely leave a message with your name and number and request them to pass it to the right person.
+If this other person asks what you are calling about, you can simply say it’s regarding some business matter.
+In case it’s the debtor’s correct number, just that he is not available at the moment, you can either call at a later time or politely leave a message with your name and number and request them to pass it to the right person.

 c) Landline or Cell Phone

-It is a always beneficial to be aware if you are calling on debtor’s personal landline, cell phone or work phone.
+It is always beneficial to be aware if you call on the debtor’s landline, cell phone, or work phone.
 FDCPA Collection laws are more strict when calling on the cell phone.
 In some states calling on the cell phone is prohibited by default, unless the debtor has permitted you.

-You can leave a voicemail but do not mention that the call is regarding a past due bill because if it is a shared voicemail box then you have can potentially disclose the debt to an unrelated person and violate FDCPA.
+You can leave a voicemail but do not mention that the call is regarding a past-due bill because if it is a shared voicemail box, then you can potentially disclose the debt to an unrelated person and violate FDCPA.
 Leave your name and number and request the debtor to call you back.

-Good morning, my name is [ your name], we have an important message from [company name] for [Mr. John Doe].
-Please call [company’s telephone number] and please mention the reference number [***xyz] when you call us back.
+Good morning, my name is [ your name].
+We have an important message from [company name] for [Mr. John Doe].
+Please call [company’s telephone number] and mention the reference number [***xyz] when you call us back.

 3. Your collection call starts now:

-b) Tell the debtor that this is an attempt to collect a debt, any information obtained will be used for collections purpose only.
+b) Tell the debtor that this is an attempt to collect a debt.
+Any information obtained will be used for collection purposes only.
 Some debt collectors record collection calls.

-A little off the topic – These states require All Party Consent if the call is being recorded.
+A little off the topic – These states require All-Party Consent if the call is recorded.
 (Washington, Pennsylvania, New Hampshire, Nevada, Montana, Michigan, Massachusetts, Maryland, Illinois, Florida and California.)
 This list could have changed by now, but overall your agency will make you aware of their call recording procedures and/or if you need to ask the debtor’s permission before recording the call.

-c) Then you let them know who your client is, which would be whom ever you got the actual debt from.
+c) Then you let them know who your client is, and from whom you got the actual debt ( the original creditor).

 d) Make them aware that the client has legally authorized your collection agency to collect the debt on their behalf.

-e) Then right away ask the debtor how they would like to pay.
+e) Then, immediately, ask the debtor how they would like to pay.
 Most collection agencies will accept payment over the phone.
-Get ready for all kind of excuses, we have an article on excuses here.
-Most likely the debtor himself will tell you the reason for non-payment, but if they do not then ask them.
+Get ready for all kinds of debtor excuses.
+Most likely, the debtor will tell you the reason for non-payment, but if they do not, ask them.

-f) If you end the call without getting a payment or without a commitment of payment date/amount then that call has been wasted.
+f) If you end the call without getting a payment or without a commitment to the payment date/amount, that call has been wasted.

-g) Sound serious about getting the payment, if you do not show seriousness and haste, then the debtor won’t get serious either.
+g) Sound serious about getting the payment.
+If you do not show seriousness and haste, the debtor won’t get serious either.

-h) You can indirectly have the debtor to accept the debt by simply asking “Do you have any more questions regarding this debt?”
+h) You can indirectly have the debtor accept the debt by asking, “Do you have any more questions regarding this debt?”

-i) If the debtor tells that he will make payment at a later date, then right away ask him will it be by Check, Credit Card over the phone, Money order, (or other options like Western Union).
-Most debtors reply that they will mail a check, ask them which Bank/Credit Union will they use.
-All this will reflect how serious you are to get the bill paid off.
-If the debtor demands a return envelope for making the payment, then confirm their latest mailing address.
-In fact sending a payment envelope is encouraged, as serves an additional payment reminder.
+i) If the debtor says that he will make payment at a later date, then immediately ask him it will be by Check, Credit Card over the phone, Money order, (or other options like Western Union).
+Most debtors reply that they will mail a check and ask which Bank/Credit Union they will use.
+All this will reflect how serious you are about paying the bill off.
+If the debtor demands a return envelope to make the payment, confirm their latest mailing address.
+In fact, sending a payment envelope is encouraged as an additional payment reminder.

-j) If the debtors tells that they do not have money now, ask them when will they get their salary.
+j) If the debtors say they do not have money now, ask them when they will get their salary.
 Tell them to remit the following day and if they can call you to confirm when the payment has been sent.
 Besides asking open-ended questions to get as much information as possible from the customer. to nail down a commitment eventually.

-l) Try to finalize the payment arrangements, if the debtor cannot pay lump-sum then offer them to pay in installments.
-“To prevent you going further into the debt, I can offer you to make payment in installments“.
+l) Try to finalize the payment arrangements.
+If the debtor cannot pay a lump sum, then offer them to pay in installments.
+“To prevent you from going further into the debt, I can offer you to make payment in installments“.

-m) If the debtor is being unreasonably aggressive or angry, ask them “I have clearly called you at a bad time, when will be a good time to call you again.”
+m) If the debtor is unreasonably aggressive or angry, ask them, “It appears that have called you at a wrong time.
+When will be a good time to call you again.”

 n) Take short notes, so you can recall what happened during the call.
-It will also help you to pin-point if debtor changes his story in the next call.
-Before the call ends, do let the debtor know that you have taken notes from this call.
-All this conveys your seriousness to collect the debt.
+It will also help you to pinpoint if the debtor changes his story in the next call.
+Before the call ends, let the debtor know you have taken notes from this call.
+All this conveys your seriousness in collecting the debt.

-o) Give few seconds pause after your questions especially when you ask for the payment arrangements, allow the debtor to speak.
-Short silences are a powerful tool in debt collections, they will likely spill vital information.
+o) Give a short pause after your questions, especially when you ask for the payment arrangements, and allow the debtor to speak.
+Short silences are a powerful tool in debt collections; they will likely spill vital information.

-p) Debtors may get angry, emotional, embarrassed and may even yell at you.
+p) Debtors may get angry, emotional, embarrassed, and even yell at you.
 Remember to stay calm and focused.
 Over time you will get immune to all these things.
 But, you can never threaten a customer.
-Making false statements like “You can go to jail” or “We know how to get money out of people like you” is a complete No-No.
+Making false statements like “You can go to jail” or “We know how to get money out of people like you” is completely prohibited.

-q) If the debtor is not willing to pay at all, politely let him know the consequences of not paying the debt, which includes entry of this unpaid bill on his credit history.
+q) If the debtor is unwilling to pay at all, politely let him know the consequences of not paying the debt, including entry of this unpaid bill on his credit history.

 Read your company’s policy before telling the debtor that “this account may be transferred to the legal team” is acceptable or not.
-If debtors feels that they are about to get sued, they will also contact a lawyer making your collection efforts even harder.
+If debtors feel they are about to get sued, they will also contact a lawyer making your collection efforts even harder.

-r) Lastly, if the collection call is going unfavorable, try to intelligently end the call rather than hanging up.
+s) Lastly, if the collection call is unfavorable, try to end the call rather than hanging up intelligently.
 This will help avoid making matters worse.